Alexis Alexandrovich Karenin

 We know from the outset that Karenin has excellent professional connections because Oblonsky (Karenin's brother-in-law) has his official job mainly through Karenin's influence.
 What seems to be the cost of Karenin's professional success, though, is his personal life: he just has no feeling for human interactions that go beyond the give-and-take of everyday work life.

 In fact, later in the novel, it turns out that the weakness of Karenin's married life, and the fact that he's now the laughingstock of Petersburg, has ruined his career.
-In Part 5, Chapter 24, his work cronies all laugh behind Karenin's back that he thinks his career is still going well.
+His work cronies all laugh behind Karenin's back that he thinks his career is still going well.
 But, while Karenin's current job is safe, everyone else knows that he will never be promoted again.
 All of his careful, rational career building seems to be undercut by the fact that he never took his wife's feelings into account.
 His inability to handle her adultery with any passion or interest has, in the end, been a professional liability.
-While he still has lots of plans and ideas – no one's listening to him anymore
+He still has lots of plans and ideas... but no one's listening to him anymore:

 In a sense, then, the novel punishes Karenin's lack of feeling by taking away the career that dominates his emotional life.
 Yet, at the same time, it's not just punishment: we see that Karenin's social and professional crisis does open up a new emotional life for him.
 The fury that he feels at Anna gives way to forgiveness, and then to love for her daughter, Annie.
 His cold shell of the first third of the book is broken (or at least dented), after the brutal reminder that Anna does, indeed, have feelings of her own.

 In Part 5, Chapter 21, Karenin realizes that he had never thought he needed friends once he had a career and a "perfect" wife.
-Thus, in this moment of great crisis, he has no one to talk to, no buddies who can advise him what on to do.
+So, in this moment of great crisis, he has no one to talk to, no buddies who can advise him what on to do.
 But, by the end of the novel, Karenin has other people in his life: Seryozha, Annie, and possibly Countess Lydia.
-Maybe he's still not the greatest guy in the world, but over the course of the novel, Karenin has developed from a shell of a guy to a character with some depth over the novel.
+Maybe he's still not the greatest guy in the world, but over the course of the novel, Karenin has developed from a shell of a guy to a character with some depth.